R3DRUN3/github-content-sync/README.md

 It helps identify files that are present in one folder but not in another, as well as files that have newer commits in one folder compared to another.
 ## Purpose

-The purpose of this tool is to facilitate the comparison of folder contents within a GitHub repository, expecially for those repo that contain documentation in various languages (divided into different folders).
+The purpose of this tool is to facilitate the comparison of folder contents within a GitHub repository.
+This was specifically meant for those repo that contain documentation in various languages (divided into different folders) and you need a fast way to know the deltas.
-It can be useful in scenarios where you have two folders within a repository and you want to identify the differences between them, such as missing files or files with newer commits.
+Generally, it can be useful in scenarios where you have two folders within a repository and you want to identify the differences between them, such as missing files or files with newer commits.
 ## Arguments

 The script requires the following environment variables to be set: